 Places for Astrophoria Foundation Year:

 Places for Humanities Foundation:

 Subject requirements: Essential Recommended Helpful – may be useful on course

-Are you a student from the UK interested in studying Classics, English, History or Theology & Religion (or a joint course) but your personal or educational circumstances have meant you are unlikely to achieve the grades typically required for Oxford courses?
+Are you a student from the UK interested in studying Classics, English, History or Theology & Religion?
+Have your personal or educational circumstances meant you are unlikely to achieve the grades typically required for Oxford courses?
 If so, then choosing to apply for your course with a Foundation Year might be the right option for you.

 The Foundation Year in Humanities course begins with an introduction to the Humanities which will allow you to explore the similarities and differences between the Humanities subjects before moving to more subject specific study.
 It will also give you an understanding of what it means to study your subject at undergraduate level.
 Alongside your subject you will also have the option to take either one language course or one maths course.